Arista Networks Inc (ANET) Shares Down Despite Recent Market Volatility - News Heater

 Sponsored

-The average price predicted for Arista Networks Inc (ANET) by analysts is $221.21, which is $7.47 above the current market price.
-The public float for ANET is 253.02M, and at present, short sellers hold a 1.16% of that float.
-On November 16, 2023, the average trading volume of ANET was 2.23M shares.
+The average price point forecasted by analysts for Arista Networks Inc (ANET) is $221.21, which is $5.89 above the current market price.
+The public float for ANET is 253.01M, and currently, short sellers hold a 1.16% ratio of that floaft.
+The average trading volume of ANET on November 22, 2023 was 2.15M shares.

 ANET’s Market Performance

-ANET stock saw an increase of 1.98% in the past week, with a monthly gain of 9.38% and a quarterly increase of 16.95%.
-The volatility ratio for the week is 2.79%, and the volatility levels for the last 30 days are 3.57% for Arista Networks Inc (ANET).
-The simple moving average for the last 20 days is 7.65% for ANET stock, with a simple moving average of 28.07% for the last 200 days.
+ANET stock saw an increase of 0.06% in the past week, with a monthly gain of 15.44% and a quarterly increase of 13.43%.
+The volatility ratio for the week is 2.16%, and the volatility levels for the last 30 days are 3.24% for Arista Networks Inc (ANET).
+The simple moving average for the past 20 days is 5.82% for ANET’s stock, with a 27.73% simple moving average for the past 200 days.

 Analysts’ Opinion of ANET